-Flutter is Google’s UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.
-We are going to check its promises by recreating part of an existing application as accurately as possible.
-I chose the Wolt app because the Wolt team has been doing an amazing job, creating sleek UI & UX with many subtle details.
+Flutter promises to deliver great apps for mobile and web from a single codebase.
+Today, we're going to check if it delivers on its promise by recreating a part of an existing application.
+I chose the Wolt app because its team has been doing an amazing job, creating sleek UI & UX with many subtle details.

 My goal for this series is to present a thought process that leads to the desired result rather than provide a copy-paste solution.
 We will work in a build-refactor cycle, examining potential problems and framework limitations.
-You may find the whole code for this series on our github: https://github.com/nomtek/flutter-meets-wolt.
+You can find the whole code for this series on our github.

 Let’s dive in!